nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

     Device "intel"
 EndSection

+To use the NVIDIA driver as an RandR 1.4 output sink provider, also known as "Reverse PRIME", the X server needs to be configured to use the "modesetting" driver for its primary screen and to use the NVIDIA driver for the other graphics device.
+This can be achieved by placing the following in "/etc/X11/xorg.conf":

+Section "ServerLayout"
+    Identifier "layout"
+    Screen 0 "intel"
+    Inactive "nvidia"
+    Option "AllowNVIDIAGPUScreens"
+EndSection

+Section "Device"
+    Identifier "nvidia"
+    Driver "nvidia"
+EndSection

+Section "Screen"
+    Identifier "nvidia"
+    Device "nvidia"
+EndSection

+Section "Device"
+    Identifier "intel"
+    Driver "modesetting"
+    BusID "<BusID for Intel device here>"
+EndSection

+Section "Screen"
+    Identifier "intel"
+    Device "intel"
+EndSection

 See "Q. What is the format of a PCI Bus ID?" in Chapter 7 for information on determining the appropriate BusID string for your graphics card.

-The nvidia-xconfig(1) utility can be used to update the X configuration file.
+The nvidia-xconfig(1) utility can be used to update the X configuration file for using the NVIDIA driver as an output source provider.

 $ nvidia-xconfig --prime

 See the nvidia-xconfig(1) man page for details.

-The X server does not automatically enable displays attached to the non-NVIDIA graphics device in this configuration.
-To do that, use the "xrandr" command line tool:
+The X server does not automatically enable displays attached using the output sink in this configuration.
+To do that, use the "xrandr" command line tool.

+For NVIDIA as an output source:

 $ xrandr --setprovideroutputsource modesetting NVIDIA-0
+$ xrandr --auto

+For NVIDIA as an output sink:

+$ xrandr --setprovideroutputsource NVIDIA-G0 modesetting
 $ xrandr --auto

 This pair of commands can be added to your X session startup scripts, for example by putting them in "$HOME/.xinitrc" before running "startx".